13-CF/afetch/README.md

 **To do**
+*  Fix segfaults on certain distros when lowercase text is enabled, maybe a memory error?
 *  Improve Makefile
 *  Clean up the config file
 *  Find a faster way to list packages on distros using RPM